Working via Nuffic

 Yes, freelancers are most welcome.
 You will have to write and submit the employer’s statement yourself, but please make sure that it meets all the criteria that Nuffic has specified in the Employer’s Statement.
 This includes the use of an official letterhead and the addition of an official stamp with your or your company’s name on it, next to your signature.

 The ATLAS application system does not send you an email confirmation of your application.
 To confirm that your application has been received by Nuffic, please send an email to [email protected] and we’ll check it for you.

 A week before the OKP (formerly known as NFP) and MSP application window closes, RNTC will nominate a number of applicants for a scholarship.
 If you are nominated, your application will then be considered by the relevant Dutch Embassy for your country.

 The final decision on whether to award you a scholarship is not taken by RNTC but by the Embassy.
-They make their decision, based on the (development) priorities it has established and publicised.
+They make their decision, based on the (development) priorities they have established and publicised.
 Your motivation letter and employer's statement will weigh heavily in the selection process.

 If you have been nominated for a scholarship we will inform you, no later than one month after the scholarship application deadline.
 You will understand that we receive a great number of applications and are not able to individually respond to those who have not been nominated for a scholarship.